 The amended return must be filed within three years of the date the original return was filed or within two years of the date the tax was paid, whichever is later.
 If you did not file an original return, you must make the request within two years of the date the tax was paid.
-However, a claim for credit or refund based on a federal change must be filed within two years from the time the amended return reporting the change or correction was required to be filed (see above).
+However, a claim for credit or refund based on a federal change must be filed within two years from the time the amended return reporting the change or correction was required to be filed (see For amended returns based on changes by the Internal Revenue Service (IRS)).
 For additional limitations on credits or refunds, see Tax Law, Article 27, section 1087.